Tech Career PathBest 7 Programming Languages for Beginners in 2026: Which One First?

 According to a 2026 Statista report, App Store users spent more than $28 billion in the first half of the year — a 12% increase from 2025.

-How to Choose the Right Language for You
+How Do You Choose the Right Programming Language for You?

 The choice depends on your goal, not the language's popularity.
 If you want AI, start with Python.
 If you want to build websites, start with JavaScript.
 If you are targeting iPhone apps, start with Swift.
 Ask yourself "What do I want to build?" not "Which one is the best?"